17 2 4

 We also have pretty standard security lights; a lamp in each corner of the soffit and lights on our front fence and both front and rear gates.
 Our plans called for 500 watt halogen lights in the center of the soffits.
 We decided to use a pole mounted yard light instead.
 We bought a Firefly brand 250 watt sodium vapor street light and installed it on a pole in our yard.
 We decided on this type of light because it gives lots of light per watt and because it can illuminate our entire yard.
 Our lot is 1,500 square meters and except for the lighting we provide, totally dark.
 As we live in our house, we’ll decide how much lighting to use.
 We’d like to minimize lighting at night so we (and others) can enjoy the starry nights.

-After living in the house for a year, we only turn on the big sodium vapor lights when there is some cause for alarm.
-Otherwise we use four 15 watt compact fluorescents at each corner of the house, two 15 watt compact fluorescents on the bahay kubo to light the back of the lot, two 11 watt compact fluorescents at each side of gate and finally, one 30 watt fluorescent in the garage for a total of 132 watts.
-At ten hours per night, his totals 426 kWh per month or at P11 per kWh about 470 pesos per month ($11US).
+After living in the house for three years, we only turn on the big sodium vapor lights when there is some cause for alarm.
+Otherwise we use four 25 watt compact fluorescents at each corner of the house, two 15 watt compact fluorescents on the bahay kubo to light the back of the lot, two 15 watt compact fluorescents at each side of gate for a total of 160 watts.
+At twelve hours per night, this totals 57.6 kWh per month or at P12 per kWh about 700 pesos per month ($16US).
+This is more security lighting than most people will need.
+Our security lighting expenses are high because we have a fairly large lot in a fairly remote location.
+Our neighbors use much less lighting but we feel that ample lighting is a deterrent to crime.
+Criminals do not want to be identified.
+That is particularly true where we live, as opposed to a more urban location because any intruder will likely come on foot and be known if seen.

 Many homeowners install halogen lamps for security lights.
 They are cheap and put out a lot of light, but they are a false economy unless they are used only occasionally.
 They use a lot of power per light produced.
 The better options are florescent lights, metal halide lights and sodium vapor light.
 All three of these are about equally efficient in terms of candlepower per watt.
 All three are much more efficient than incandescent or halogen lights.
 Florescent lamps are cheap and efficient, but are mostly available in smaller wattage units.
 Metal halide lights produce very natural white light efficiently.
 Sodium vapor lights produce the yellowish light we are used to in street lights.
 The big plus for sodium vapor is that the bulbs last about 10,000 hours as opposed to 5,000 for metal halide and florescent lamps.
 Both the metal halide and sodium vapor fixtures are expensive, but they are industrial duty, made for years of use.
 Metal halide and sodium vapor lights are available in very high wattage units, 500 and 600watts or more.
 Ours are made by Firefly and should be available from commercial electrical supply houses in the Philippines.
 The 150 watt “wall/tunnel” light fixturewe’re using in the garage is especially impressive with a cast aluminum case, glass lens and silicone rubber seals.
 We bought ours from Western Lamp in Iloilo.
 Citi Hardware sells metal halide fixtures.
 More information on Firefly security lights here.